What Happens If a Humidifier Is Too Large?

 • You cannot lower output enough

 The best humidifier is not the biggest one.
-It is the one that can hold a steady humidity level without condensation, damp surfaces, or constant cycling.
+It is the one that can hold a steady humidity level without making the room wet.